adobe/buildrunner/README.rst

         # ignored.
 If the directory tree should be gathered verbatim without
         # archiving then the property ``format:uncompressed`` can be used.
         #
+        # Rename allows for specifying exact matches to rename for files and
+        # compressed directories.
+Wildcard (*) matches is not supported.
+        #
         # NOTE: Artifacts can only be archived from the /source directory using
         # a relative path or a full path.
 Files outside of this directory will
         # fail to be archived.